-As we begin 2021, we look back on the past several years of historic political and social events.
-We have become witnesses to a turbulent political landscape, resulting in dramatic shifts in both public and private life.
-In times of great change, we often turn to books to try to better understand the current moment.
+As we look back on the past several years, we reflect on dramatic shifts in both public and private life and a turbulent political and social landscape.
+In eras of great change, we often turn to books to try to better understand the current moment.
 What does this mean for our future?
 Who does this affect and how?
 How did we get to where we are now?
 To help in this exploration, we’ve compiled a list of great reads that dive into the layered and complex topic of politics today.
 Enjoy!

 In his riveting book, noted forecaster and bestselling author George Friedman turns to the future of the United States.
 American history must be viewed in cycles—particularly, an eighty-year “institutional cycle” that has defined us (there are three such examples—the Revolutionary War/founding, the Civil War, and World War II), and a fifty-year “socio-economic cycle” that has seen the formation of the industrial classes, baby boomers, and the middle classes.
 These two major cycles are both converging on the late 2020s—a time in which many of these foundations will change.
 The United States will have to endure upheaval and possible conflict, but also, ultimately, increased strength, stability, and power in the world.
 With provocative and entertaining analysis, Friedman gives readers a fascinating look at what’s to come.